TauTech99/TauTech99/README.md

 - 🌱 I’m currently learning **Software developping at university**

-- 👯 I’m looking to collaborate on **any project that is related to IT**
+- 👯 I’m looking to collaborate on **any project that is related to IT, OT and AI**

 - 📫 How to reach me **it.tau.tech@gmail.com**